-To promote non-discrimination and ensure that women living with disabilities can actively and meaningfully access abortion and contraceptive care on an equal basis with others, it is critical to understand the additional barriers that people living with disabilities encounter at the policy, service, community and family levels.
-Stigmatizing attitudes about disability by community influencers, politicians and religious leaders can lead to population-level and community-wide exclusion of women and gender non-binary people living with disabilities.
+To promote nondiscrimination and ensure that people living with disabilities can actively and meaningfully access abortion and contraceptive care on an equitable basis, it is critical to understand the additional barriers that people living with disabilities encounter at the policy, service, community and family levels.
+Stigmatizing attitudes about disability by community influencers, politicians and religious leaders can lead to population-level and communitywide exclusion of women and gender nonbinary people living with disabilities.